cealia/Python-Line-Count-Exercise/README.md

 ```python
 python -m unittest
 ```
-1. Test for a 2-layer recursive directory listing .txt extension files
+1. Test for a 2-layer recursive directory listing all .txt extension files
-2. Test for a 3-layer recursive directory listing .txt extension files
+2. Test for a 3-layer recursive directory listing all .txt extension files
-3. Test for a 3-layer recursive directory listing .py extension (something other than .txt) files
+3. Test for a 3-layer recursive directory listing all .py extension (something other than .txt) files
 4. Test for directory listing when there's no file of the same extension: should be able to handle division by zero

 ## pylint